 - Biometric passport photos which the guard can take for you if you don’t have any (I didn’t).

-- Fill out the form, which they can sell you for one rand or you can print out yourself ahead of time.
+- Fill out the form, which they can sell you for one rand, or you can print it out yourself ahead of time.

 - Bring a credit card to pay as they don’t take cash.

-- For an American at the time of this writing, a single entry, 30-day visa costs 750 rand, for pretty much everyone else it’s 600.
+- For an American at the time of this writing, a single entry, 30-day visa costs around 2585 rand ($160 USD), for pretty much everyone else, they can get in for 800 rand through visa on arrival.

 - Go between 8am and 12 noon, but the earlier the better.
 Pick it up at 3 on the same day!